developer-zebra/developer-zebra-site/src/stagenow/4-2/about/index.md

 * **Enhanced [Access Manager](../csp/access)** now allows an admin to:
  * Auto-grant permissions to an app to prevent permission "pop-up" to appear on device
  * Designate a CSP as "Protected" from unauthorized use
- * Designate a Function Group (features of different CSPs) as "Protected" from unauthorized use
+ * Designate a Function Group (features selected from different CSPs) as "Protected" from unauthorized use

 -----